alexrvarela/SwiftTweener/README.md

 * Swift 5.0

-## Declarative & chainable syntax.
+## Declarative & chainable syntax

-Now, with Declarative Syntax and Tween chaining, to create Tween:
+Now, with Declarative Syntax and Tween chaining, to create a Tween:

 ```
 Tween(target:myView)